Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Pulmonary rehabilitation

-It's helpful to participate in a pulmonary rehabilitation program.
-This is an exercise and education program that can help you breathe and cope with everyday tasks more easily.
+Some people find it helpful to participate in a pulmonary rehabilitation (lung rehab) program.
+This is an exercise and education program that can teach you to live with COPD more easily.

 It includes:

-- techniques to clear your airways, breathe effectively and save your energy
+- learning techniques to clear your airways, breathe effectively and save your energy

 - emotional support